 If you have time, stop and grab some lunch at Soup Town Cafe.

-We also loved staying at Whispering Pines, a beautiful and remote Conestoga wagon campground nearby.
+We also loved staying nearby at Whispering Pines, a beautiful and remote Conestoga wagon campground in Alton.

-But our favorite stop near Mount Caramel Junction is the Belly of the Dragon Tunnel.
-This cool tunnel is actually used for drainage, but it looks just like you would imagine the inside of a dragon’s belly to look like!
+However, our favorite stop near Mount Caramel Junction is the Belly of the Dragon Tunnel.
+This cool tunnel is actually used for drainage, but it looks like you just stepped inside a dragon’s belly!

 To get to the tunnel, if you’re heading from Kanab to Mount Caramel Junction, look for a gravel road on your left about a half-mile before you reach the town.
 This is known as the Barracks Road, but it isn’t marked.